princej69/source-codes/filesgraph.md

 # 2022
 ## July
-There were `1` file created in this month.
+There were `2` files created in this month.